Selling gift cards

 Business changing hands

-- your business changes hands
+- changes hands

-- it goes into administration, receivership or liquidation.
+- goes into administration, receivership or liquidation.

 If you sell your business, we encourage you to take steps to make sure that the new owner will still honour your gift cards.

 New national gift card rules